hungptit/sbutils/README.md

 ## mcopydiff ##

 This command will copy changes that you have made in your local sandbox to the network sandbox if the source and destination file sizes are different.
-I do not use time stamp because this it is unreliable.
-In this example below I will copy all changes that we have made in **matlab/** folder to **/sandbox/hungdang/tmp/test** folder.
+I do not use time stamp because it is unreliable.
+Below command will copy all changes that I have made in **matlab/** folder to **/sandbox/hungdang/tmp/test** folder.

         % mcopydiff -s matlab/ -d /sandbox/hungdang/tmp/test
         Summary: